Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (Download files from the internet using various protocols, such as HTTP, HTTPS, and FTP or Using the above we can't view the info but downloads the file)

+- `sudo <your_command>`

+   (Replace [your_command] with the actual command you want to run with superuser privileges. sudo allows authorized users to perform administrative tasks on Linux systems)

 - `sudo su -`